oemof/oemof-solph/docs/usage.rst

 A sink is normally used to define the demand within an energy model but it can also be used to detect excesses.

 The example shows the electricity demand of the electricity_bus defined above.
-The *'my_demand_series'* should be sequence of normalised values while the *'nominal_value'* is the maximum demand the normalised sequence is multiplied with.
+The *'my_demand_series'* should be sequence of normalised valueswhile the *'nominal_value'* is the maximum demand the normalised sequence is multiplied with.
-The parameter *'fixed=True'* means that the fix can not be changed by the solver.
+Giving *'my_demand_series'* as parameter *'fix'* means that the demand cannot be changed by the solver.

 .. code-block:: python